jasonwenlee/Clone/README.md

-#Clone
+#NPad

-This iOS project is built using a MVVM design pattern and is inspired by Notion.
+This notepad iOS project is built using a MVVM design pattern and is inspired by Notion.